What is the Local Sport Grant Program?

-The Local Sport Grant Program aims to increase regular and on-going participation opportunities in sport and active recreation.
+The Local Sport Grant Program (LSGP) is a grant opportunity which aims to increase regular and on-going participation opportunities in sport in NSW.

 There are four project types within the Program:

 Applicants will be required to identify the type of project for which they are applying as different information is required for each project type.
 An organisation may apply for more than one project but must register separate projects for different project types.

 The goal of the Local Sport Grant Program is to achieve:

 - Participation: Everyone in NSW participating in Sport and active recreation throughout their life